Abdulnaser97/CovidSelfCheck/README.md

 ## Usage

-Provide your UTORID and PWD to `cronCaller.js` run `node cronCaller`.
+Provide your UTORID and PWD in `UserDetails.js` then run `node cronCaller`.
 This will complete the daily check-in at 12:01 AM everyday.

 ## Wanna Chat?